Selecting bearing size using the rating life equations

 The SKF rating life takes into account the fatigue load limit, the lubrication conditions and solid particle contamination level in the bearings.

-The basic rating life method is usually adequate for selecting Y-bearing or Y-bearing unit size, as it is based on experience.
+The basic rating life method is usually adequate for selecting insert bearing or ball bearing unit size, as it is based on experience.
 In the absence of previous experience regarding requisite life and operational reliability, the guideline values listed in table 1 for the basic rating life L10h can be used.

-To fully exploit the life of a Y-bearing or a Y-bearing unit, the modified life equation in accordance with ISO 281 should be used to calculate the SKF rating life.
+To fully exploit the life of an insert bearing or a ball bearing unit, the modified life equation in accordance with ISO 281 should be used to calculate the SKF rating life.